leandrofarias13/PPGEEC2318_FinalProject/README.md

-# Multiclass Classification Problem with Subset of the CIFAR-10 Dataset
+# CNN Models for Multiclass Classification Problem with Subset of the CIFAR-10 Dataset

 In this notebook, we'll be analyzing a subset of the **CIFAR-10 dataset** to develop a convolutional neural network (CNN) with PyTorch, aiming to classify images into one of three object categories: **airplane**, **automobile**, or **ship**.